 |Lutheranism: cessationism is the traditional, classic, and present position in major Lutheran denominations||Lutheranism: continuationism is the view held by a small number of Lutheran congregations that were influenced by Charismatic movement|

 The Charismatic movement is the name some historians give to the appearance and practice of speaking in tongues in non-Pentecostal churches like Presbyterian, Baptist, and Lutheran.
-The Charismatic movement is also referred to as the “Second Wave” in relation to the history of Pentecostal Christianity.
+Some people consider the Charismatic movement the “Second Wave” concerning the history of Pentecostal Christianity.

-- The “first wave” is the establishment of the Pentecostal movement within Protestant Christianity in the early 20th century.
+- The “first wave” established the Pentecostal movement within Protestant Christianity in the early 20th century.

-- The “second wave,” also called the Charismatic movement, is when mainline denominations and churches embraced Pentecostal theology and practices in the 1960’s.
+- The “second wave,” called the Charismatic movement, is when mainline denominations and churches embraced Pentecostal theology and practices in the 1960s.

-- The “third wave,” often seen as starting in the 1980’s, held some common positions with Pentecostalism, like continuationism, but rejected the idea that baptism in the Holy Spirit occurred after conversion, instead arguing that it occurred at the time of conversion
+- The “third wave,” often seen as starting in the 1980s, held some common positions with Pentecostalism, like continuationism, but rejected the idea that baptism in the Holy Spirit occurred after conversion, instead arguing that it happened at the time of conversion.

-Larry Christenson was one of the early leaders of advocating for speaking in tongues in Lutheran churches.
-Christenson was a Lutheran pastor in San Pedro, California, that was convicted that Jesus Christ still heals people today like he did in the Gospels.
+Larry Christenson was one of the early leaders advocating for speaking in tongues in Lutheran churches.
+Christenson, a Lutheran pastor in San Pedro, California, was convicted that Jesus Christ still heals people today, like in the Gospels.
 (Also see Are Lutherans Born Again?)

 Christenson spoke in tongues for the first time in 1961 at an Assemblies of God church.
-Rather than leaving the Lutheran tradition, Christenson stayed in it and advocated that Lutherans and other mainline Christians seek and experience the miraculous gifts of the Spirit.
+But, rather than leaving the Lutheran tradition, Christenson stayed in it and advocated that Lutherans and other mainline Christians seek and experience the miraculous gifts of the Spirit.